DeepPrune: Parallel Scaling without Inter-trace Redundancy: Experiments

 \xhdr{Superior Efficiency Compared to Confidence-Based Methods} DeepPrune consistently outperforms confidence-based pruning methods: DeepConf-high and DeepConf-low, in terms of token efficiency.
 While DeepConf-low achieves substantial token reductions, DeepPrune provides the least token consumption across different configurations.
 More importantly, DeepPrune maintains more stable accuracy preservation compared to DeepConf-low, e.g., DeepPrune's 90.0\% vs DeepConf-low's 80.2\% on AIME25 with Qwen3-32B.
 This highlights the advantage of our inter-trace redundancy analysis over single-trace confidence estimation methods~\cite{fu2025deep}.

-\xhdr{Cross-Model Generalization} The consistent performance across three distinct reasoning models (DeepSeek-8B, Qwen3-32B, and GPT-OSS-20B) validates the generalizability of our approach.
-Particularly noteworthy is that the judge model of DeepPrune was trained purely on the reasoning traces of \texttt{DeepSeek-R1-Distill-Llama-8B}, which means all the tested models are out-of-distribution, providing a robust solution for efficient parallel reasoning.
+\xhdr{Cross-Model and Cross-Dataset Generalization} The consistent performance across three distinct reasoning models (DeepSeek-8B, Qwen3-32B, and GPT-OSS-20B) and three diverse benchmarks (AIME24, AIME25, GPQA) validates the generalizability of our approach.
+Particularly noteworthy is that the judge model of DeepPrune was trained purely on the reasoning traces of \texttt{Deepseek-R1-Distill-Llama-8B}, which means all the tests are out-of-distribution, providing a practical solution for efficient parallel reasoning